pdhoward/gatsbystart/README.md

 3. Enter in the requested info for your Contentful space found here: **app.contentful.com** → **Space Settings** → **API keys**.
 You will need to provide both a standard API key (first tab) and a management key (second tab).

 ## Customization

+Need to inspect use of contentful for triggering redeployment of the web app ?

 ### Website Data